codeignition/cookbook-pipeline/README.md

 # cookbook-pipline cookbook

-Install docker, jenkins and optionally test kitchen , berkshelf , foodcritic etc.. and setup up build/test pipelines for cookbook or any application.
+Install docker, jenkins and optionally test kitchen , berkshelf or foodcritic etc.. also setup up build/test pipelines for cookbook or any other application.

 # Requirements

-  Change .kitchen.yml file of your cookbook to use kitchen-docker plugin, more information is available in the [here](http://www.timusg.com/blog/2013/10/15/testing-cookbook-with-docker-and-test-kitchen/) and [here](http://github.com/timusg/s3cmd/blob/master/.kitchen.yml)
+  For testing cookbook with docker and test kitchen change .kitchen.yml file of your cookbook to use kitchen-docker plugin, more information is available in the [here](http://www.timusg.com/blog/2013/10/15/testing-cookbook-with-docker-and-test-kitchen/) and [here](http://github.com/timusg/s3cmd/blob/master/.kitchen.yml)

 # Usage